home-assistant-libs/netdisco/README.md

 It is the library that powers the device discovery within [Home Assistant](https://home-assistant.io/).

 ### We are no longer accepting PRs that implement custom discovery protocols.
 Only PRs that use mDNS or uPnP are supported.
+See [this issue](https://github.com/home-assistant/netdisco/issues/230)

 ## Installation